Learning Fast Algorithms for Linear Transforms Using Butterfly Factorizations: Empirical Evaluation

 \paragraph{Methods} We assume that the transform $\mathcal{T}$ is fully-specified, e.g., from $N$ linearly independent input-output pairs from which the matrix representation $T_N \in \F^{N \times N}$ can be computed.

-To recover the fast algorithm of the transform, we wish to approximate $T_N$ with the product of one or more blocks of butterfly and permutation products, by minimizing the Frobenius norm of the difference:
+To recover a fast algorithm of the transform, we wish to approximate $T_N$ with the product of one or more blocks of butterfly and permutation products, by minimizing the Frobenius norm of the difference:

 By design, this factorization yields a fast $O(N \log N)$ algorithm for the transform.

 We also compare to standard baselines for matrix factorization, maintaining the same total sparsity budget (i.e.\ computation cost of a multiplication) for each: \begin{enumerate}[topsep=0pt, itemsep=-1ex, partopsep=1ex, parsep=1ex] \item Sparse: this is the same as choosing the largest $s$ entries where $s$ is the sparsity budget. \item Low-rank: the sparsity budget is used in the parameters of the low-rank factors, which can be found with a truncated SVD. \item Sparse + low-rank: $\norm{T_N - S - L}^2$ is minimized, where $S$ is sparse and $L$ is low-rank, by solving a convex problem.\footnote{Although there is an extra addition, this can also be written as a sparse product of 3 matrices by adding auxiliary identity blocks.} This is commonly known as robust PCA~\citep{candes2011robust}. \end{enumerate}